Haddie's Home fundraiser Saturday night

-Haddie’s Home will host its first ever benefit event Saturday night with a dessert tasting and silent auction.
+Haddie’s Home will host its first benefit event tonight with a dessert tasting and silent auction.

 The fundraising event, for which tickets are still available, will help with the annual budget and needs of the home.